George Henare: Film

 Henare played the role of social worker Bennett in the classic New Zealand movie Once Were Warriors.
-Other films include Crooked Earth, Rapa Nui produced by Kevin Costner, The Silent One, The Legend of Johnny Lingo and Kawa (aka Nights in the Gardens of Spain).
+Other films include Crooked Earth, Rapa Nui produced by Kevin Costner, The Silent One, The Legend of Johnny Lingo and Kawa (aka Nights in the Gardens of Spain), and The Rule of Jenny Pen.
 Henare also played a lead role in the NZ short film Mananui (1995) alongside actor Cliff Curtis.

 Television

 Henare has performed in numerous television dramas in New Zealand including The Park Terrace Murder (1976), the historical series Greenstone and Mercy Peak.
 He also acted in the award-winning docu-drama Nga Tohu: Signatures which explored political and social issues around the Treaty of Waitangi.
 Other television roles included appearances in Xena: Warrior Princess, Hercules: The Legendary Journeys and Street Legal.

-Starting in March 2011, Henare began in a recurring guest role as Henare Ngatai, father of Roimata in the long-running soap opera Shortland Street.
+Since March 2011, he has had a recurring guest role as Henare Ngatai, father of Roimata in the long-running soap opera Shortland Street.